-INTJs enjoy sharing their thoughts and ideas (Te) but are much more uncomfortable with relational conflicts (tertiary Fi).
-For example, if an INFJ had an issue with a romantic partner, they would feel better after discussing the issue with the partner and sharing their personal feelings.
+However, INFJs and INTJs are very different in how they prefer to deal with relational conflict.
+If an INFJ has an issue with a partner, they will feel better after discussing the issue and sharing their personal feelings.
 INFJs see the exchange feelings as a way to grow closer and strengthen the relationship.
 However, INTJs prefer to process their feelings and emotions internally, rather than talk them out with someone else.
 They often need more time to figure out what triggers certain emotions and often try to rationalize how they feel.